 Here are some composite images created by stitching together various photos.
 The creator of the second image has added a scaled CGI 757.
 (Click an image to load larger version)

 The ASCE does not list any significant damage to the foundation, and it appears relatively undamaged in all of the photographs, such as this one taken by Jocelyn Augustino on 9/21/01, just ten days after the event.

 The ground-level damage combined with the lack of foundation damage means that the plane — if it had struck — would have had to have done so extremely low and virtually level with the ground (i.e. not in a descent.)

 However, the photographic evidence shows all poles and obstacles on the north side path fully in tact.

-So, not only would the plane have missed the downed light poles as it approached from north of the Citgo statino, but it also would have flown OVER numerous other light poles and other obstacles an instant before reaching the building.
+So, not only would the plane have missed the downed light poles as it approached from north of the Citgo station, but it also would have flown OVER numerous other light poles and obstacles an instant before reaching the building.